bluthen/exposure_timing/README.md

 ![Image with camera with lens and NEXTA board](camera_with_nexta.jpg)

 * Take your camera with a lens on it
-* Put electronics (NEXTA) in front of camera, square well focused.
+* Put electronics (NEXTA) in front of camera, square, well focused.
 * Take a intial well lit exposure used for LED bar registartion.
 * After NEXTA gets GNSS lock and starts blinking, take short exposures in a dark area.
 * Use analysis software to get timing info to see the difference between what is in header/metadata.